Dang-Hai-Tran/ft_transcendence/design_api.md

 -   The leaved channel object ([Channel](#channel))

-## Ban user in channel by admin
+## Ban a user in channel by admin

 You must be an admin to ban a user from a channel.
 If this user is actually a member of the channel, he will be removed from the list of members.
 You can't ban an admin or owner of the channel.
+If until is not provided, until will be set to the Max Date.

 ```typescript
 POST /api/v1/channel/<channel_id>/member/ban